Eben Venter

 Eben Venter is an Afrikaans-speaking writer who was born in Burgersdorp in South Africa and has lived in Australia, Japan and the Netherlands.
-He published eleven works of fiction (novels, short story collections and a cookbook).
+He published thirteen works of fiction (novels, short story collections and a cookbook).
 His works have been translated into English, Dutch and German.

 He was awarded the M-Net Literary Award in 2010 for his book Santa Gamka.

 Life

 Venter was raised on a farm in Eastern Cape.
 He went to Grey College in Bloemfontein before he was conscripted into the air force and served on the Angolan border.
-He obtained an MA in philosophy and worked as a journalist in Johannesburg before leaving South Africa in 1986, during the State of Emergency.
+He obtained an MA in Philosophy and worked as a journalist in Johannesburg before leaving South Africa in 1986, during the State of Emergency.
 He went to Australia where he worked as a chef in his sibling's café.

 In 2005, Venter taught at Adam Mickiewicz University and Palacky University before becoming a writer-in-residency at the Netherlands Institute for Advanced Study in 2007.

 On August 4, 2010, Venter was nominated for the M-Net Literary Award in the Afrikaans category for his book Santa Gamka.

 The Nelson Mandela Metropolitan University awarded him as an alumni achiever in November 2011.
 In 2012, he was writer-in-residence at Rhodes University.
-In 2018, Venter released his first book created in English instead of Afrikaans titled Green as the Sky Is Blue.
+In 2018, Venter released his first book created in English instead of Afrikaans titled Green as the sky is blue.